AngleProtocol/angle-docs/guides/app-guides/borrow-ageur.md

 ![Vaults lists](../../.gitbook/assets/vaults-list2.png)

 {% hint style="info" %}
 You have the possibility to use ETH and stETH instead of wETH and wstETH.
-In this case, transactions will require two permit or approval transactions.
+In this case, transactions will require two permit or approval transactions: one to approve the wrapping of your tokens by the router contract, and another one for the actual transaction.
 {% endhint %}

+## Actions

-## Add collateral and borrow agEUR
+### Add collateral and borrow agEUR

 To borrow agEUR, you need to **deposit** collateral tokens into a **vault**.
 Different vaults accept different tokens which have their specific loan-to-value (LTV).
 This means that you are able to borrow up to a certain amount of stablecoins from the amount deposited.